Zantier/vikattis/README.md

 ```

 Create a file `problems.txt`, with a line-separated list of problem IDs on kattis.
-Note that the lines will be deleted as problems are solved.
+Note that problems will be presented to you in the order they are in the file, and the lines will be
+deleted as problems are solved.

 It may help to paste this javscript snippet into the console of chrome developer tools.
 It copies to clipboard a
 line-separated list of problem IDs that haven't been completed on the current page, then clicks the